 Select MAX CREDITS to set the maximum credits to charge for album play.
-When a patron selects an entire album (by entering oo for the track number), the system will charge the for the number of tracks up to this maximum.
+When an entire album is selected (by entering 00 for the track number), the system will charge for the number of tracks up to this maximum.
 For example, if this number is set to 20 and a 19 track album is selected the system will charge 19 credits, but if a 22 track album is selected the system will only charge 20 credits.